 The process involves drop in temperature which indicates that dissolution of salt absorbed heat from the system.

-Since Heat absorbed by the salt is equal to Heat lost by water
+Since, heat absorbed by the salt is equal to the heat lost by water,

 We have the formula,